 Pareto has a statutory obligation to store all client communications relating to the provision of investment services and investment activities.
-Pareto therefore makes audio recordings of all telephone conversations and SMS made with clients via landline and mobile telephones.
+Pareto therefore makes audio recordings of all telephone conversations and SMS made with clients via landline and mobile telephones, in addition to audio recordings of meetings and calls made via Microsoft Teams.
 All Bloomberg communications and e-mails are stored on a non-manipulable medium.